stooged/PS5-Dongle/README.md

 <br>

-this will give you a compact esp dongle that will allow you to update the files by simply plugging it into your computer and using it like a usb flash drive. the storage size is limited to the size of the sd card you use.<br>
+this will give you a compact esp dongle that will allow you to update the files by simply plugging it into your computer and using it like a usb flash drive.<br>
+the storage size is limited to the size of the sd card you use.<br>

 the sd card slot is in the bottom of the usb port as pictured below, you will need to remove the dummy card and insert a fat32 formatted sd card.<br>